Tammy Wynette: 1985–1998: Commercial comeback, collaborations and final years

 In 1994, Wynette released a studio album of duets titled Without Walls.
 It featured collaborations with notable artists of the era including Melissa Etheridge, Elton John, and Sting.
 Its first single was a duet with Wynonna Judd titled "Girl Thang", which was among Wynette's final charting singles.
 Although it did not chart in North America, Without Walls did reach number eight on the ARIA charts in Australia.
 The project received mixed reviews.
 BBC called it a "respect-laden series of duets", while biographer Jimmy McDonough called it "cringe-worthy".
 Health problems continued to affect Wynette into the 1990s as her dependence on prescription drugs increased.
 She often missed concerts because she was too ill to perform.
 In the mid-1990s, Wynette was hospitalized with a severe bile duct infection that nearly led to her death.
 Wynette was visited by George Jones during her recovery, who encouraged her to record another album with him.
 The result was 1995's One.
 Released on MCA Records, the album reached number 12 on the Billboard country chart.
 It was followed by a high-profile duet tour featuring Jones and Wynette as headliners.

 In 1995, Wynette was dropped by her long-time label, Epic Records.
 Despite this, she continued to be a popular concert attraction until her death.
-During this period, she re-made the Beach Boys's "In My Room" with Brian Wilson.
+During this period, she re-made The Beach Boys' "In My Room" with Brian Wilson.
 The song proved to be her final recording.
 Wynette's final concerts and television performances were held in March 1998.